 Quick Start: Inline Examples

-The simplest approach is passing examples directly in your call:
+The simplest approach is passing examples directly in your call:- Prototyping and testing

 - Small, fixed example sets